 by J.R.R.
 Tolkien

-Bilbo Baggins, an unassuming hobbit, is swept into an adventure with a group of dwarves and the wizard Gandalf to reclaim a stolen treasure from the fearsome dragon Smaug, discovering along the way courage and resourcefulness he never knew he had.
+At first, Bilbo Baggins is an unassuming hobbit living a quiet life.
+However, he is soon swept into an unexpected adventure with a group of dwarves and the wizard Gandalf.
+Together, they set out to reclaim a stolen treasure from the fearsome dragon Smaug.
+Along the way, Bilbo discovers a courage and resourcefulness he never knew he had.

 Book | E-book | Audiobook